What is the process to get a loan? What do you need to do to get access to the finance you need?

 There are more options than ever for British people wanting to borrow money.

 Once just the preserve of banks and building societies, the last ten years has seen a revolution in the number of companies offering different types of loans to all sorts of people for all kinds of reasons.

-Here’s CashLady’s quick guide on the process to get a loan.
+Here’s CashLady’s quick guide to the process to get a loan.

 The Process to get a loan.
 Sure you need a loan?

 That’s the first question you need to ask yourself – do you really need this money?
 It’s never good to get yourself into debt so, if you do, make sure that you’re paying for something you need and not something you want.

 Is there any money left in any savings account you have?
 Can you take an advance from your boss?
 Would your friends and family be able to help?